presicion25/novel-genesis/README.md

  <h2> More Features</h2>

 - Book Cover Generator using Nano Bana 2 or GPT-image 2
+- Narrative Planning Section including Story Structure, Acts and Story Beats, Themes, Subplots, Conflicts all with dropdowns that have examples.
+Generate up to 10 ideas at a time.
 - Seperate writing sections (World Building, Characters, Outline, Scene Builder) have two modes to choose from: Either add in a section yourself or use the AI assistant to generate ideas.
 - Story Editor for writing yourself.
 Export as PDF, ePub, JSON or docx.
 - Prompt Template library that you can use including editing prompts